Troublesome Words

 This title is due to be published on 1st August, and will be despatched as soon as possible.

 Language can be a battleground of ideas, and nowhere is this more vivid than in the Russian context.
 Across 350 years, Russian has been shaped by competing visions of what it should be, from early grammarians defining a literary standard to digital-era debates about slang, obscenity and online identity.
-Simon Franklin traces how tradition and disruption have continually reshaped the language, including sections on the discovery by the educated elite of the language of ‘the people’, the linguistic experiments of writers and revolutionaries, the rhetoric of empire, and politics, and examines the global diversity of Russian today.
-Clear, concise and engaging, Troublesome Words is both a history and a cultural portrait, revealing how language reflects power, imagination and the changing world.
+Simon Franklin traces how tradition and disruption have continually reshaped the language, including sections on the discovery by the educated elite of the language of ‘the people’, the linguistic experiments of writers and revolutionaries, the rhetoric of empire and politics.
+Clear, concise and engaging, Troublesome Words is both a history and a cultural portrait, examining the global diversity of Russian today and revealing how language reflects power, imagination and the changing world.

 "Given its technical subject, it’s hard to imagine a more seductive presentation, accessible at multiple levels to readers fascinated by all manner of aspects of Russian culture and politics." - Simon Dixon, Sir Bernard Pares Professor of Russian History, University College London